Stanisław Wyspiański Memorial: History

 The sculpture is a replica of a wooden bust by Apolinary Głowiński from 1928, for which, he was awarded a medal for best portrait at the Charity Salon of the Zachęta National Gallery of Art.
 Głowiński based it on Wyspiański's self-portraits, while keeping it in the style of Art Nouveau movement.
 It was proposed by actor Janusz Zakrzeński, and unveiled in 2004.

 Design

 The monument includes a gypsum bust of Stanisław Wyspiański, made in the Art Nouveau style, with characteristic to it sculpture of hair and facial features.
-On the chrst is engraved Wyspiański's signature is engraved on the chest, in form of his initials S. W. It is placed on a stone pedestal with a square base, and insciption which reads: Stanisław Wyspiański.
+On the chrst is engraved Wyspiański's signature is engraved on the chest, in form of his initials S. W. It is placed on a stone pedestal with a square base, and inscription which reads: Stanisław Wyspiański.
 The monument is located in the Royal Baths Park, in an alley to the north of the Royal Baths Amphitrite, and next to the Lower South Pond.